Learning Support and Additionally Resourced Provision (ARP)

 - Sensory room

-A student's progress is then monitored and supported by the SENCo and SEN staff using relevant assessments including reading and spelling tests; additional information may also be collated from teachers' feedback, liaison with outside agencies, parents/carers, observations etc.
+A student's progress is then monitored and supported by the SENDCo and SEN staff using relevant assessments including reading and spelling tests; additional information may also be collated from teachers' feedback, liaison with outside agencies, parents/carers, observations etc.

 Identifying and assessing students

 For Year 7 students, we initially consider the information shared by primary school regarding the student's needs.
 This process starts at the beginning of the summer term prior to entry to Year 7.
-All information collated by the Pastoral Manager, Head of Year 7 and the SENCo is compiled to form a confidential SEN support document which is then shared with the teachers of the student.
+All information collated by the Pastoral Manager, Head of Year 7 and the SENDCo is compiled to form a confidential SEN support document which is then shared with the teachers of the student.
 This document contains information on the student's specific learning needs, strategies to support them and any other relevant information that may affect their learning.
 The ARP students are given the opportunity to spend an extra transition day in school prior to starting.

 Applying for a place